- Energy-efficient living

 Many plastic items can be recycled in other ways, for example, through your local charity or second-hand shop.
 Plastic bags can be dropped off at most major supermarkets for recycling.
 Degradable or biodegradable bags are not recyclable.

-Soft plastics (plastic bags, packaging and cling wrap) are usually not recyclable through kerbside recycling.
+Soft plastics and plastic packaging (see list below) are usually not recyclable through kerbside recycling.
 Putting these items in the recycling bin can make the sorting process more difficult or cause damage to the machinery in the recycling process.

 Depending where you live you can take your plastic shopping bags and soft plastic packaging to major supermarkets for recycling.